-Development proposals that would compromise the future use of the site for sport and/or leisure will be considered unacceptable by the Parish Council.
+Development proposals that would compromise the future use of the site for sport and/or leisure will be considered unacceptable.

 All options for the provision of the above facilities, through grants, by Local Authority funding or by developers, need to be explored.